-Many farmers have tried growing Lakadong turmeric in other places without success.
+Many farmers have tried growing turmeric of the lakadong variety in other places without success.
 Their experience says that there is a difference in quality outside the area.
 Bah Shadap says some farmers on the Laskein bank of the Myntang River have tried to grow it on the other bank, the Chylliang Myntang.
 Though the mother rhizomes are original Lakadong the harvest is below par turmeric.

 The reason for this could be the terrain, the soil texture and type.
 Lakadong’s soil ranges from light to medium loam.
 Its colour is deep to very deep.
 In Lakadong village area itself, it is a little clayey and sticky compared to other areas of Laskein.
 That’s why they believe it is highly improbable for Lakadong turmeric to be of same quality if cultivated outside Laskein.

 When December nears its end the leaves’ withering would be complete.
-Then it would be time to dig the rhizomes out of the soil.
+Then it would be time for harvest, to dig the rhizomes out of the soil.